Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Instead of guessing in chat, `/guess` directly to the bot.
 Everyone can take their time to think out what song is playing before the timer ends.

+## /play suddendeath

+Everyone shares one life!
+If you can't guess the song in time, the game ends.
+No hints, no skips, no second chances.

 # Full Command List

 Use `/help action:[command_name]` for more details about the following commands: